 NET WORTH: Unknown

-FUNDING AREAS: Higher Education, Arts & Historic Preservation, Policy, Human Services, Animals & Environment, K-12 Education, Health
+FUNDING AREAS: Education, Arts & Culture, Health & Human Services, Policy, Environment & Conservation

-ANIMALS & ENVIRONMENT: The couple has supported Nature Conservancy, Wildlife Conservation Society, World Wildlife Fund, North Shore Animal League, SPCA of Westchester, and Stafford Animal Shelter, among others.
+ANIMALS & ENVIRONMENT: The couple’s giving in this area has prioritized the conservation and care of animals.
+Past grantees include the Nature Conservancy, the Wildlife Conservation Society, the World Wildlife Fund, the North Shore Animal League and the SPCA of Westchester.

 Selz Foundation, Inc.